Remove-VBOEntityData

 Repository

-Specifies a backup repository where the backed-up data entity is located.
+Specifies a backup repository where the backed-up entity data is located.

 Accepts the VBORepository object.